natenka/pyneng-book-en/docs/source/book/15_module_re/findall.rst

 Findall function
 ----------------

-Function ``findall()``:
+Function ``findall``:

 * is used to search for all disjoint matches in template
 * returns:

-  * list of strings that are described by regular expression if there are no groups in regular expression
+  * list of strings that are described by regex if there are no groups in regex
-  * list of strings that match with regular expression in the group if there is only one group in regular expression
+  * list of strings that match with regex in the group if there is only one group in regex
   * list of tuples containing strings that matches with expression in the group if there are more than one group

-Consider the work of findall() with an example of ‘sh mac address-table output’:
+Consider the work of ``findall`` with an example of 'sh mac address-table output':

 .. code:: python